gandm/language-babel/README.md

 ## Interface to Babel V6 & V5

 Options in the language-babel package settings and/or in `.languagebabel` project based JSON files allow for Babel validations to be carried out on a file saves using `.babelrc` options.
+A file tree context menu - `Babel Transpile` - is also provided that allows whole directories to be transpiled obeying any `.babelrc` and `.languagebabel` settings.
 Even if using a workflow such as gulp, webpack, etc, this can be very useful.
 Additional options allow the output from Babel (transpiled code and maps ) to be output to other directories.

 It is also possible to preview any source file as Babel would output it.